yangshiteng/Data-Science-Learning-Path/SQL/Window Function.md

     # consecutive calculation by month, for example, current row month is 7, precieding 2 month should be 6 and 5, even though those 2 months are not existing in the table

-# Cumulative Count with preceding or following range (consecutive calculation by id)
+# Cumulative Count with preceding or following range

 ![image](https://user-images.githubusercontent.com/60442877/217099861-0f186a35-b55c-4646-b81a-99245af5a044.png)
 ![image](https://user-images.githubusercontent.com/60442877/217099879-5995f479-e792-4d30-bbdc-2ba6c35c1bfe.png)